Zooropa, Vertigo and Levitate

-Eagle Crest trail to the bottom of South Maple
+Eagle Crest trail to the bottom of the South Maple

-south side of Suncrest) about 0.1 mile west of the Eagle Crest trailhead.
+Eagle Crest trail about 0.1 mile west of the Eagle Crest

 County.
-Much of the trail is sun-exposed, but shady areas can hold
+Much of the area is sun-exposed, but shady areas can hold

 moisture in early spring.
 The usual riding season will be May through

 November.
 DO NOT RIDE these trails when muddy!

 Looking east to Timpanogos through the gambel oak.